Reach Robotics is closing up shop – TechCrunch

 Reach Robotics, the company behind the spider-like MekaMon robot you might’ve seen on the shelves at the Apple Store, is closing down.

-Billed as the “world’s first gaming robot”, MekaMon is part video game, part STEM tool.
-You could plop it down on the carpet and point your phone at it to battle virtual augmented reality enemies, face off against other MekaMon owners in multiplayer battles, or build custom programs for the robot on top of Apple’s Swift Playgrounds.
+Billed as the “world’s first gaming robot,” MekaMon is part video game, part STEM tool.
+You could plop it down on the carpet and point your phone at it to battle virtual augmented reality enemies, face off against other MekaMon owners in multiplayer battles or build custom programs for the robot on top of Apple’s Swift Playgrounds.

 Here’s a video we did on Reach Robotics a few years back:

-News of the shutdown comes from Reach Robotics co-founder Silas Adekunle on LinkedIn (as first noted by The Robot Report) where he writes:
+News of the shutdown comes from Reach Robotics co-founder Silas Adekunle on LinkedIn (as first noted by The Robot Report), where he writes:

 The consumer robotics sector is an inherently challenging space – especially for a start-up.
 Over the past six years, we have taken on this challenge with consistent passion and ingenuity.
 From the first trials of development to accelerators and funding rounds, we have fought to bring MekaMon to life and into the hands of the next generation of tech pioneers.